Non-Abelian Ginzburg-Landau Theory of Spin Triplet Superconductivity: Comparison with Non-Abelian Magnon Spintronics

 \section{Comparison with Non-Abelian Magnon Spintronics}

-In this section we discuss the deep connection which exists between the above non-Abelian gauge theories of the spin doublet and triplet superconductivity and the theory of magnon spintronics.
-It has been well known that the magnon spintronics is closely related to the non-Abelian superconductivity \cite{chumak,jmmm,hb}, which has made the superconducting spintronics an important part of spintronics \cite{lind,esch}.
+It has been well known that the magnon spintronics is closely related to the non-Abelian superconductivity \cite{chumak, jmmm,hb}, which has made the superconducting spintronics an important part of spintronics \cite{lind,esch}.
 In both cases the non-Abelian spin structure and the magnon spin-spin interaction play the central role, and the long range magnetic order becomes an essential feature of the theories.
+But these results were mostly the experimental observations, and the theoretical explanation why this is so has been lacking.
+This situation has changed now, and a recent study shows that the theory of non-Abelian superconductivity and that of the spintronics could have a deep connection because mathematically they are described by the same theory \cite{arx251}.

-Now, we argue that this connection between the magnon spintronics and non-Abelian superconductivity is not just closely related, but in fact almost one to one.
-To show this let us start from the non-Abelian spin doublet ferromagnetic superconductivity described by the Lagrangian (\ref{2lag0}), where the Higgs doublet $\phi$ is interpreted as the spin doublet Cooper pair.
-Clearly, if we interpret the Higgs doublet as the charged spinon which represents the electron (not as the spin doublet Cooper pair), we could interpret the Lagrangian (\ref{2lag0}) to describe the physics of the electron spintronics \cite{arx25,arx257}.
+To discuss this point in more detail, we start from the non-Abelian spin doublet ferromagnetic superconductivity described by the Lagrangian (\ref{2lag0}), where the Higgs doublet $\phi$ is interpreted as the spin doublet Cooper pair.
+Clearly, if we interpret the Higgs doublet as the charged spinon which represents the electron (not as the spin doublet Cooper pair), the Lagrangian (\ref{2lag0}) could describe the physics of the electron spintronics \cite{arx250,arx251}.

 Indeed, with this interpretation of the Higgs doublet in (\ref{2lag0}), the Lagrangian can describe the non-Abelian gauge theory of electron spintronics, with the SU(2) gauge field $\B_\mu$ as the non-Abelian magnon.
 In this case the Abelian $A_\mu$ describes the electromagnetic interaction and the non-Abelian $\B_\mu$ describes the spin-spin interaction of the electron.